 What is the school doing to ensure my child is safe while using their own device?

 Each student has an individual log in that enables them to use the wifi and access the school network.
-Student usage can be monitored by the teacher through our firewall linewize, enabling a complete tracking of time and content.
+Student usage can be monitored by the teacher through our firewall, Family Zone, enabling a complete tracking of time and content.
 We also spend time instructing our students in cybersafety and digital citizenship as we believe that students will not always be in a managed environment and that these skills will help them when they are not at school.
-Our content is also filtered by the Ministry funded Network for learning.
+Our content is also filtered by the Ministry funded Network for Learning (N4L).